Hollywood Monsters (video game): Legacy

-Writing for HobbyConsolas, Clara Castaño Ruiz stated that Hollywood Monsters became "a benchmark for the development of graphic adventures in Spain".
+Writing for HobbyConsolas, Clara Castaño Ruiz said that Hollywood Monsters became "a benchmark for the development of graphic adventures in Spain".
 The game proceeded to maintain a longstanding reputation in the country, and has retrospectively been labeled a "classic" by Spanish outlets such as Vandal, 3DJuegos, Defconplay and MeriStation.
 In 2001, GameLive PC declared Hollywood Monsters "without a doubt [one of] the two best graphic adventures" ever developed in Spain.
 In the 2010s, HobbyConsolas likewise named Hollywood Monsters one of the greatest Spanish graphic adventure games; Ruiz wrote that it was "considered one of the best point-and-click graphic adventures in history".
 VidaExtra and Vandal listed the game among the greatest adventure titles worldwide, while Defconplay named it one of Spain's best games in any genre by 2016.
 A writer for VidaExtra opined that, if the game had been released by LucasArts, its reputation as a classic would extend internationally.
 In 2016, BuzzFeed Spain editor Guillermo del Palacio named the scene between Ron Ashman and the girl with the daisies one of "13 mythical moments" recognizable to adventure game fans.
 MeriStation's César Otero recalled it as one of "the most disgraceful moments of humor in history", but nevertheless still amusing.

 As a greater commercial and critical success than Igor: Objective Uikokahonia, Hollywood Monsters marked a turning point for Pendulo Studios.
 It has been cited by publications such as PC Actual, 3DJuegos, Defconplay, Vandal and MeriStation as the title that put Pendulo on the map.
 Francisco Delgado of Micromanía wrote in 2011 that Hollywood Monsters "was the game that really brought fame and the mass market to" the developer, while Xan Pita of El Mundo remarked, "Thanks to this game, ...
 Pendulo made a good dent in the industry."
 A writer for MeriStation named Hollywood Monsters the beginning of Pendulo's signature cartoon visual style, which it proceeded to carry throughout the rest of its work.
 Pendulo went on to become an important Spanish game developer, particularly in the adventure genre.
 It followed Hollywood Monsters with the Runaway trilogy—Runaway: A Road Adventure, Runaway 2: The Dream of the Turtle and Runaway: A Twist of Fate—which brought the company international success.
 In 2011, MarcaPlayer dubbed Pendulo "the masters of the graphic adventure".
 Likewise, Ruiz wrote in 2017 that Pendulo had become "synonymous with graphic adventures in Spain" and one of the country's "most important studios".